El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 You take your letter of intent to the municipality

-You do not mail it: you deliver it in person at the Mayor's Office and ask them to stamp a copy "Received" with the date.
+The safest way is to deliver it in person at the Mayor's Office and ask them to stamp a copy "Received" with the date.
 That stamp is your proof of when you notified.
 In the letter you state you want the property to rehabilitate, reconstruct, restore, demolish, or build new on it (the law only allows acquiring it for those purposes).
 Since there is no official form, estorbos.com generates the letter with a verifiable timestamp and guides you to deliver it.

 Art.
 4.012(a)